 - bannedcheck.com – for finding possible AdSense bans.

 Where to Find and Buy Expired Domain Names or Other Domain Names:

 There are dozens of popular websites out there where expired domain auctions occur, and I’m going to share some brief information on each one.

-DomCop is a frequently referenced platform for flippers to search for expiring/expired domains.
+DomCop is a frequently referenced platform domain flippers use for research.

 For $56/month, you are able to view an extensive database of expiring domains that includes relevant metrics such as DA/PA, backlinks, Trust Flow (a Majestic Metric), domain age, Ahrefs information, and more:

-- Can also research dropped domains (these are domains that have been deleted from the domain registry and are available for anyone to buy through backorders or a drop catching service)…this is essentially buying an ‘expired’ domain, not an ‘expiring’ domain.
+You can also use DomCop to research dropped domains (these are domains that have been deleted from the domain registry and are available for anyone to buy through backorders or a drop catching service)…this is essentially buying an ‘expired’ domain, not an ‘expiring’ domain.

 On ExpiredDomains, you can either buy expired domains on backorder, or simply register a deleted domain name just like you would register a fresh domain name (with a service like GoDaddy or SiteGround):

 Both the expired domain and deleted domain section provide some handy domain metrics to consider: